 Home / LSA Faculty & Staff / Academic Affairs / Policies and Procedures / Tenured and Tenure Track Faculty /

-There are two types of joint appointments which may involve only LSA units or may extend to other schools/colleges at Michigan:
+There are two types of joint appointments which may involve only LSA units or may extend to other schools/colleges at the University of Michigan:

 - the faculty member has a tenure-track appointment in more than one unit, or